GameStop rebels take on wolves of Wall Street

 Will the GameStop revolutionaries win in the end?
 Activist small investors have beaten the big hedge funds at their own game.
 But some say the share-buying frenzy will end in tears.

-There is mayhem and fury on Wall Street.
-Last week, panic-stricken stockbrokers strained to keep up with the frenetic activity on the stock market.
-In boardrooms, horrified hedge fund managers watched as billions of dollars were wiped off the value of their company.
-Something new and terrifying was happening.
+There is mayhem on Wall Street.
+Stockbrokers strained to keep up with stock market activity.
+Hedge fund managers watched billions be wiped off the value of their company.

 Last year, a share in GameStop cost less than $3.
-Last week it peaked at $469.
+Last week it rose to $469.
 Soaring stocks are usually good news for big business.
-But by the normal laws of economics, GameStop’s share price should not be booming.
-The pandemic has hit high street retailers hard and the shop has been forced to shut stores and lay off workers.
+By the laws of economics, GameStop’s share price should be dropping.

-In fact, Wall Street was betting big that GameStop was doomed.
+Wall Street was betting that GameStop was doomed.
 Hedge funds make billions by borrowing stocks, selling them and buying them back when the price falls.
-It is called shorting and it is very controversial.
+This is shorting.
 The funds say they are protecting their clients.
-Critics call them wolves and vultures, preying on the weak.
-Last year, amidst a global economic crisis, they made $127bn.
+Critics call them wolves.
+Last year they made $127bn.

-And online, a rebel alliance is plotting to beat these big financiers at their own game.
-WallStreetBets is a community of amateur traders on the social media site Reddit.
-And they are out to cause trouble.
-By buying cheap GameStop shares, they aim to squeeze the price higher and watch triumphantly as the uber-rich lose their money.
+Online, a rebel alliance is plotting to beat these financiers at their own game.
+WallStreetBets is a community of amateur traders on Reddit.
+By buying cheap GameStop shares, they squeeze the price higher and watch the uber-rich lose money.

-But after the revolt comes the crackdown.
-Facebook shut down a group linked to the GameStop traders, and stockbrokers limited how much these small investors could buy.
-Politicians on both ends of the spectrum joined the rebels’ cause, as the financial system pulled up the drawbridge and prepared for a siege.
+After the revolt is the crackdown.
+Facebook closed a group of GameStop traders, stockbrokers limited their buying ability.
+Politicians on both ends of the spectrum joined the rebels’ cause.

 Gaming the system

-Some say no, all revolutions end in failure.
+No, revolutions end in failure.
 Ringleaders are punished and ordinary people pay the price.
-The super-rich control the financial and political institutions, giving them an overwhelming advantage over amateur investors.
-And as tech giants like Google and Facebook take over the Internet, it will become harder for groups to organise against the system.
+The super-rich have an advantage.
+As tech giants like Google and Facebook take over the Internet, it will become harder for groups to organise.

-Others say yes, if you take the long view.
-Feudalism was not overturned by one revolt and democracy was won over centuries of protest, struggle and revolution.
-An economic system that makes billionaires richer during a pandemic and a global recession cannot last.
-Like the storming of the Tower of London in 1381 or the Bastille in 1789, this is a symbolic moment when the powerful no longer appear invincible.
+Yes, if you take the long view.
+Feudalism was not overturned by one revolt.
+An economic system that makes billionaires richer during a pandemic cannot last.
+This is a symbolic moment when the powerful are not invincible.

 - Is it right to steal from the rich and give to the poor?